gsarti/website-content/content/post/iclr2020-transformers/index.md

 ![](assets/structural_objectives.png)

+As we saw previously, Transformers do not explicitly account for structures present in the input.
+While tree-structured attention injects a heavy hierarchical bias in the model architecture, **StructBERT** adopts two lighter but nonetheless effective approaches to make the resulting representations more aware of the underlying sequentiality of language.

+The first is a **word structural objective** where trigrams inside the inputs are randomly shuffled, and their original position must be reconstructed.
+This is done in parallel with normal MLM.
+The **sentence structural objective** is a lighter variant of the sentence reordering introduced in [ERNIE 2.0](https://arxiv.org/abs/1907.12412) and equal to the **sentence ordering prediction** introduced in [ALBERT](https://iclr.cc/virtual_2020/poster_H1eA7AEtvS.html): given a pair of sentences $(S_1, S_2)$ as input, we asks the model to discriminate wheter $S_2$ precedes, follows or is unrelated to $S_1$.
+This new task extends the standard NSP, which was deemed as too easy for learning meaningful sentence relations.
+These additions result in significant improvements over standard benchmarks for natural language understanding.

 ### Type-Constrained Entity Replacement

 *Introduced in*: [Pretrained Encyclopedia: Weakly Supervised Knowledge-Pretrained Language Model](https://iclr.cc/virtual_2020/poster_BJlzm64tDH.html) by Xiong et al.

 ![](assets/entity_replacement.png)

+While it was shown that pretrained Transformer models implicitly capture real-world knowledge, their standard training objectives do not explicitly take into account the entity-centric information needed for robust reasoning over real-world settings.

+**Type-constrained entity replacement** is a weakly supervised approach where random entities in the text are replaced with other entities taken from Wikidata that have the same entity type.
+The model then uses a discriminative objective similar to the one of [ELECTRA](#discriminative-replacement-task) to determine which entities were replaced.
+This is done along with MLM in a multi-task setup, and authors report significant improvements in settings requiring a deeper entity understanding, such as **open-domain QA** and **entity typing**.

 # Embeddings

+The original Transformer relies on two sets of embeddings to represent the input sequence:

+- Learned **word embeddings** for each token present in the vocabulary, used as token vector representations for the model.

+- Fixed **positional embeddings (PE)**, used to inject information about the position of tokens in the sequence.
+For position $\text{pos}$ and dimension $i$, those correspond to sinusoidal periodic functions that were empirically shown to perform on par with learned embeddings, and were chosen to enable extrapolation for longer sequences:

+$$PE_{pos, 2i} = \sin(\text{pos}/10000^{2i/d_{model}})$$

+$$PE_{pos, 2i + 1} = \cos(\text{pos}/10000^{2i/d_{model}})$$

+For BERT-like models able to operate on multiple input segments, a third set of learned **segment embeddings** is used to differentiate tokens belonging to different sentences.

+All those embeddings have the same dimensions and get summed together to obtain an input representation.
+Approaches introduced in this section aim to inject more structure in the embeddings, or to optimize their dimension for better efficiency.

 ### Position-Aware Complex Word Embeddings